-Everything you need to know about being a student at Glasgow and your handbook to getting a head start on living and learning in the city
+Welcome to The Guide.
+This is pretty much everything you need to know about being a student in Glasgow and your handbook to getting a head start on living and learning in the city

 The book is divided into four key sections:

-- Campus Life: An introduction to Glasgow University’s student organisations and information about how to get involved in volunteering, student media and clubs and societies.
+- Campus Life – Introducing Glasgow University’s student organisations and how to get involved in volunteering, student media and clubs and societies.

-- Academic Life: All about getting your head down and studying; there’s info on the library, exams, choosing courses, buying books and what to do when you find yourself in trouble academically.
+- Academic Life – All about getting your head down and studying; there’s info on the library, exams, choosing courses, buying books and what to do if you happen to find yourself in trouble academically.

-- Life Support: A straight up advice section on the more functional side of life as a student outside of your studies, including info on sharing a flat with new people, taking care of your health and managing your money
+- Life Support – Straight up advice on the more functional side of life as a student outside of your studies, including info on sharing a flat with new people, taking care of your health and managing your money.

 If you’re super-keen, feel free to blast through the 140 pages ahead in your first few weeks; there’s plenty of tips to pick up that you might find useful to know as soon as possible, so crack on.
 If you’re already tired just finishing this page, hang on to The Guide, you never know when you might find yourself in a tricky situation and want some honest advice from those who have been there and lived it already.
 Have fun.